TebelloX/makeshiftRedditAPI/README.md

 # makeshiftRedditAPI

+Objective:

 Reddit is a network of communities where people can dive into their interests, hobbies, and passions.
 Your goal is to build a makeshift Reddit API.

-This API needs to comply with the following criteria.
+This API needs to comply with the following criteria:

-Objective:

 A user should be able to create posts as well as update and delete those posts. • Users should be able to upvote (like) or downvote (dislike) those posts. •